 A marketing authorisation when issued for the first time is generally valid for five years.
+A renewal application must be submitted to the Federal Institute between:

+- Four years after the marketing authorisation became binding. - Six months before the marketing authorisation expires.

-Three to six months before the marketing authorisation expires, a renewal application must be submitted to the Federal Institute.
-The application must include an overview of pharmacovigilance data and, if necessary, a report discussing any data that could possibly influence the assessment criteria.
+The application must include an overview of pharmacovigilance data, and if necessary, a report discussing any data that could influence the assessment criteria.
 After the first renewal has been obtained, the marketing authorisation is normally granted for an indefinite time period.
 However, under certain circumstances, the validity of a marketing authorisation can be limited to a further five-year period.

-- Please briefly outline the abridged procedure for obtaining marketing authorisations for medicinal products.
+- 9. Please briefly outline the abridged procedure for obtaining marketing authorisations for medicinal products.
 In particular: - Which medicinal products can benefit from the abridged procedure (for example, generics)? - What conditions must be met? - What procedure applies and what information can the applicant rely on?